Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Correlating NGINX logs and traces

-Logs become even more valuable when you can tie them to traces.
-A trace represents the journey of a single request through your system, and each step along the way gets a unique trace_id and span_id.
+Logs become even more valuable when you can connect them to traces.
+A trace represents the journey of a single request through your system, with each step getting a unique span_id.

-If your NGINX access logs capture these identifiers, you can jump directly from a log to the distributed trace that shows the request's entire lifecycle.
+When your NGINX access log captures these IDs, you unlock a the ability to jump directly from a single log entry to the linked distributed trace that shows the request's entire lifecycle, including the exact point the log was emitted.

-To support this, you need the ngx_otel_module, which adds OpenTelemetry tracing to NGINX.
-Start with an image that includes the module:
+To support this, you need the ngx_otel_module, which adds native OpenTelemetry tracing to NGINX.
+In a Docker setup, this means using an image that includes the module:

 yaml